breber/garagehub-android/README.md

 * Export a signed APK from Eclipse using the key that is in the Dropbox folder
 * Upload the new APK to the Google Play Developer Console
 * Add what changed to the `Recent Changes` section on the Developer Console
-* Copy the signed APK to the `Releases` folder in Dropbox
 * Tag the release in git

         git tag v1.1.1